Close

 • United Kingdom, Norway, Switzerland, Iceland

-• Mexico, South Korea, Japan, New Zealand
+• South Korea, Japan, New Zealand

 Passport Requirements

-All visa-free travelers must have:
+All travelers to Brazil must have:

 • Passport valid for minimum 6 months from entry date